 Enlist an Experienced and Highly-Rated Criminal Defense Attorney in Des Plaines

 Des Plaines criminal defense lawyer, James Dimeas, is a nationally-recognized award-winning criminal defense attorney with over-27 years of handling criminal cases in Des Plaines, Chicago, Cook County, DuPage County, Kane County, and Lake County.
-Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019" by the American Society of Legal Advocates.
+Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018, 2019, and 2020" by the American Society of Legal Advocates.
 James Dimeas was named a "Best DUI Attorney."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
 The National Trial Lawyers recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
-AVVO rates James Dimeas as "Superb" the highest rating possible for any criminal lawyer in the United States.
+AVVO rates James Dimeas as "Superb", 10 out of 10, the highest rating possible for any criminal lawyer in the United States.

 If you are under investigation or has been arrested and need to go to court for a Des Plaines criminal case, you can contact James Dimeas anytime for a free and confidential consultation.
 James Dimeas can meet you at his office or at a convenient location so that you can have a confidential consultation with an effective and experienced criminal defense attorney to begin protecting your rights and to take steps to protect your future.
 You can talk to James Dimeas personally at any time by calling him at 847-807-7405.